Charge-Density-Wave State in Extremely Overdoped Cuprates Driven by Phonons: Introduction

 Unconventional superconductivity (SC) in cuprates has attracted extensive experimental and theoretical studies\,\cite{bednorz1986possible, dagotto1994correlated,lee2006doping,damascelli2003angle,agterberg2020physics}.
 In addition to its promising applications in energy and quantum technology, the exploration of cuprates has been driven by numerous complex phases of cuprates\,\cite{keimer2015quantum}.
-These phases can coexist or compete with SC and have proven challenging to address within traditional solid-state frameworks.
-One prominent phase among these is the charge density wave (CDW).
+These phases can coexist with or compete against SC, challenging conventional solid-state theories.
+A particularly significant phase among these is the charge density wave (CDW).
 In conventional BCS superconductors, phonons mediate an effective electron-electron attraction that gives rise to both mobile Cooper pairs and immobile charge modulations.
 These two states compete against each other as evidenced by investigations into Holstein-like models\,\cite{li2017competing,shi2018variational,esterlis2018breakdown}.
-In cuprates, despite having distinct pairing symmetry and likely different pairing mechanisms from BCS theory, many experiments have unveiled the presence of CDW orders or fluctuations near the SC phase.
-Their proximity suggests an intertwined origin of CDW and high-$T_{\rm c}$ SC\,\cite{davis2013concepts,peli2017mottness,seibold2021strange,lee2022generic,kang2019evolution}.
-Furthermore, recent observations of CDW in infinite-layer nickelates\,\cite{lee2022nickelate, ren2023nickelate,tam2022charge,kriegger2022charge} provide an additional example for the relation between these two states in unconventional superconductors analogous to cuprates.
+In cuprates, despite having distinct pairing symmetry and potential differences in the pairing mechanisms from BCS theory, many experiments have revealed the presence of CDW orders or fluctuations near the SC phase.
+Their proximity suggests an intertwined origin of CDW and SC, even in the unconventional and high-$T_c$ materials\,\cite{davis2013concepts,peli2017mottness,seibold2021strange,lee2022generic,kang2019evolution}.